Azure/azure-quickstart-templates/quickstarts/microsoft.documentdb/cosmosdb-mongodb/README.md

 ---
-description: This template creates an Azure Cosmos DB account for MongoDB API 4.2 in two regions showing mixed throughput usage.
+description: This template creates an Azure Cosmos DB account for MongoDB API 4.2 in two regions using shared and dedicated throughput with two collections.
 page_type: sample
 products:
 - azure